Kanban-Zai/marketing/product-model.md

 In order to avoid catastrophic failure of the product model, the parties involved must achieve consensus about the ideas produced in the "Conversation" step.

-It is but assumed some of the parties are unreliable, but that the number of unreliable parties is less than one third of all parties involved.
+It is assumed some of the parties are unreliable, but that the number of unreliable parties is less than one third of all parties involved.

 As the number of parties increase, the system becomes more reliable.